Xi Jinping: Fujian

 Arriving in Xiamen as vice-mayor in June 1985, Xi drafted the first strategic plan for the development of the city, the Xiamen Economic and Social Development Strategy for 1985–2000.
-From August, Along with helping to prepare Xiamen Airlines, the Xiamen Economic Information Center, and the Xiamen Special Administrative Region Road Project, etc., he oversaw the resolution for Yundang Lake's comprehensive treatments.
-He married Peng Liyuan then in Xiamen.
+From August, he oversaw the resolution for Yundang Lake's comprehensive treatments, and prepared Xiamen Airlines, the Xiamen Economic Information Center, and the Xiamen Special Administrative Region Road Project.
+He then married Peng Liyuan in Xiamen.
+In September 1988, he was appointed as the secretary of Ningde before being elevated to head of the region.

-He started serving as the head of a region after being appointed just as the secretary of Ningde in September 1988.
 Ningde's economy was far worse at that time than that of Fuzhou and Xiamen.
-Xi organized his work log and experience during his Ningde period into his book Getting out of Poverty, and handled the local poverty eradicating efforts and local CCP building projects.
+Xi condensed his work log and memories of his Ningde period into the book Getting out of Poverty, and led local poverty eradicating efforts and local CCP building projects.
 The CCP Fujian Provincial Committee decided in May 1990 to assign Xi to Fuzhou City as the Municipal Committee Secretary.
+In 1995, Xi Jinping was elevated to deputy secretary of the Fujian Provincial Committee of the Chinese Communist Party.

-In 1997, he was named an alternate member of the 15th CCP Central Committee.
+In September 1997, he was elected as an alternate member of the 15th CCP Central Committee by the 15th Party National Congress.
+In 1998, he became a member of the 9th National People's Congress.
 In 1999, he was promoted to the office of Vice Governor of Fujian, and became governor a year later.
-Xi proposed the concept of the Golden Triangle at Min River (闽江口金三角经济圈) and oversaw the construction of the Fuzhou 3820 Project Master Plan, which outlines Fuzhou City's growth strategy for 3, 8, and 20 years.
-He concentrated on the development of Changle International Airport, the Min River Water Transfer Project, the Fuzhou Telecommunication Hub, and Fuzhou Port, among others.
-He concentrated on attracting Taiwanese and foreign investment, establishing Southwest TPV Electronics and Southeast Automobile in Fuzhou, and fostering Fuyao Glass, Newland Digital Technology and other manufacturing firms.
-Furthermore, he rehabilitated local cultural landmarks, including as the Sanfang Qixiang in Fuzhou, advanced urban renewal initiatives, and effectively addressed the issue of poverty alleviation on Pingtan Island.
-In 1995, Xi Jinping was elevated to deputy secretary of the Fujian Provincial Committee of the Chinese Communist Party and served as Governor of Fujian from 1999 to 2002, during which he presented the notion of "Megalopolises" and advocated for the inter-island growth strategy of Fuzhou and Xiamen, which motivated local officials to swiftly overcome the repercussions of the Yuanhua smuggling case (远华走私案) and adopt a new development strategy.
+Xi proposed the concept of the Golden Triangle at Min River and oversaw the construction of the Fuzhou 3820 Project Master Plan, which outlines Fuzhou's growth strategy for 3, 8, and 20 years.
+He also championed the development of Fuzhou Changle International Airport, the Min River Water Transfer Project, the Fuzhou Telecommunication Hub, and Fuzhou Port, among others.
+He also focused on attracting Taiwanese and foreign investment, establishing Southwest TPV Electronics and Southeast Automobile in Fuzhou, and fostering Fuyao Glass, Newland Digital Technology and other manufacturing firms.
+He served as governor of Fujian from 1999 to 2002, during which he presented the notion of "Megalopolises" and advocated for the inter-island growth strategy of Fuzhou and Xiamen, which motivated local officials to swiftly overcome the repercussions of the Yuanhua smuggling case (远华走私案) and adopt a new development strategy.
 Xi also oversaw the development of "Digital Fujian", including the province's complaint hotline into the "12345 Citizen Service Platform", so enhancing organizational efficiency.